anthonymobile/njbuswatcher_2020/README.md

 List of actual "observed" arrival times.
 These are approximated by reviewing the appraoch log and recording the time of the last observed "APPROACHING" prediction for that vehicle as the time of arrival.

+*n.b. the /nj in these routes. we are writing this to be source-agnostic, so they -should- work with any transit agency API provided by Clever Devices.
+Most of the documentation we used to figure out the API (which is uncodumented), came from the [unofficial guide to the Chicago CTA Bustracker API](https://github.com/harperreed/transitapi/wiki/Unofficial-Bustracker-API]) for instance.